MihneaLiute/hello-world/README.md

 # hello-world
 learning how this works

-I'm way too lazy to write something about myself so I'll leave that up to the historians.
+I'm way too lazy to write something about myself so I'll leave that to the historians.